 When an employee is suffering with mental health issues, work quality and work relationships will likely suffer.
-And, often the company will lose the employee – either temporarily through absence or permanently through them leaving.
+Often the company will lose the employee – either temporarily through absence or permanently through departure.
 This doesn't have to happen.
-You can help by making it easier for your staff to speak to a therapist. glyde ensures anonymity of the employee, which we hope will encourage them to take that first step.
+You can help by making it easier for your staff to speak to a therapist of their choice and when it suits them - with the reassurance that their name will not be disclosed to you.

 Our aim is to help those that need it, but that doesn't end with the person seeking help.
-Therapy can help companies too: happy staff are more productive, they don't leave unnecessarily, and they appreciate that you care.
-Corporate responsibility means that offering counselling to those who need it is not just the right thing to do morally, but it could also end up saving a company money in the long run.
+Therapy can help companies too: happy staff are more productive and they appreciate that you care.
+Offering counselling to those who need it is not just the right thing to do morally but could also save the company money in the long run.

 The profile of mental health and wellness is on the rise.
 Whilst the stigma surrounding therapy begins to decrease, the mental health movement continues to gain traction.
 Forward-thinking companies are now realising that they have a responsibility to look after their employees’ mental health.
 They can either join in or risk being left behind.
 Those who opt out are likely to be seen as out of touch.